-⊠This topic could apply to this project, and results of the assessment are provided below:
+This topic could apply to this project, and results of the assessment are provided below:

 According to the California Air Resources Board (CARB), the Siskiyou County Air Pollution Control District is currently designated within "attainment" of California's standards related to Particulate Pollution (PM 10 and PM 2.5) and Ozone (ppm).
 In 2021 Siskiyou County exceeded the state's 24-hour maximum allowable emission levels of PM 2.5, on 32 occurrences, due to wildfire.
-The proposed project is designed to prevent or reduce the spread of wildfires which could contribute to Siskiyou Counties' "attainment" status.
+The proposed project is designed to prevent or reduce the spread of wildfires which could contribute to Siskiyou Counties "attainment" status.

 Treatment activities associated with the project are expected to be minimal.
 Hand treatments are expected to make essentially no impacts to air quality.
-Mastication will create a mat of biological material in front of machinery to minimize contact with the soil and minimize dust creation.
 Road traffic from operations is expected to be at a level to not require road surface maintenance measures.
-However, if the road surface does appear to be becoming compromised then road watering will begin immediately.